-We are only through the first five weeks of the 2020 NFL season.
-Two head coaches have already been fired.
+We are through the first 12 weeks of the 2020 NFL season.
+Three head coaches have already been fired.
 The Houston Texans shockingly moved on from Bill O’Brien after an 0-4 start.
-Then, this past Sunday, the Atlanta Falcons fired longtime head coach Dan Quinn after an 0-5 start to the campaign.
+After that, the Atlanta Falcons fired longtime head coach Dan Quinn after an 0-5 start to the campaign.
+Then, the Detroit Lions fired Matt Patricia.

 There seems to be a theme here.
 NFL teams are not being anywhere near as patient with their coaches during what has already been an odd 2020 NFL campaign.
 It could very well lead to other head coaches being fired here in the not-so-distant future.
 Let’s look at the top candidates to be shown the door next.